 Pulp is not super dry when compared to say, the Alpha Juicer (or the Omega J8003), but oh my … the juice is extremely sweet!!
-I don’t know if it’s the juicer or it’s the batch of fruits I bought … I don’t remember the last time I tasted a juice that was this sweet.
-The same thing happened when I juiced carrots.
+We don’t know if it’s the juicer or it’s the batch of fruits we bought … we don’t remember the last time we tasted a juice that was this sweet.
+The same thing happened when we juiced carrots with this JuicePresso.

-This surprised me, as I buy the same fruits/veggies from my regular supplier every week for the past few years!
+This surprised us, as we buy the same fruits/veggies from our regular supplier every week for the past few years!

 Juicing Leafy Green Vegetables